-- 1. Owner and dealer representative must complete and return the Customer Performance Checkout within 10 days from delivery of the vehicle, - 2.
-Notify Airstream or one of its authorized, independent dealers of any claimed defect within the warranty period or 10 days thereafter, - 3.
-Provide notification of a defect within 10 days of discovery of that defect, and - 4.
-Promptly return the motorhome to an authorized Airstream dealer or Airstream for repairs.
+- Owner and dealer representative must complete, sign, and return the Customer Performance Checkout within 10 days from delivery of the vehicle; - Notify Airstream or one of its authorized, independent dealers, of any claimed defect within the warranty period or 10 days thereafter; - Provide notification of a defect within 10 days of discovery of that defect; and - 4.
+Promptly return the vehicle to an authorized Airstream dealer or Airstream for repairs.